aleksandrajk/Image-Processing-Library/README.md

 ## 2-D Convolution and Correlation
 2-D convolution and correlation are mathematical operations used in image processing to process images using filters or kernels.
 Both operations involve sliding a filter over an image and performing computations at each position.
 While they have similarities, they differ in how the filter values are combined with the image pixel values.
 Let's explore each operation:

 __2-D Convolution:__

-In 2-D convolution, a filter (also known as a kernel) is applied to an image by overlaying the filter onto the image and performing element-wise multiplication followed by summation.
+In __2-D convolution__, a filter (also known as a kernel) is applied to an image by overlaying the filter onto the image and performing element-wise multiplication followed by summation.
 The filter's center (also known as the anchor point) is aligned with each pixel in the image, and the filter coefficients are multiplied with the corresponding pixel values within the filter's local region.
 The resulting values are summed up to determine the new pixel value.
 Convolution can be used for various image-processing tasks, such as blurring, edge detection, and feature extraction.

 __2-D Correlation:__

-2-D correlation is similar to convolution but doesn't involve flipping the filter.
+__2-D correlation__ is similar to convolution but doesn't involve flipping the filter.
 Instead, the filter is directly applied to the image without any changes to its coefficients.
 Correlation is often used in tasks like template matching, where a smaller image (template) is matched against a larger image to find instances of the template.

 __Key Differences:__
 The main difference between 2-D convolution and correlation lies in how the filter values are treated.
 In convolution, the filter is flipped before performing multiplication and summation, while in correlation, the filter is used directly without any flipping.
 This difference results in distinct behaviors and applications for each operation.

 In both cases, the filter coefficients define the nature of the operation, and different filter designs lead to different image processing outcomes.